Rhardin378/Sticky-Notes/README.md

 =
 # Introduction

-A  Note Taking App  built using the MVC Architecture, we have also implemented "authorization" so users can sig
+A  Note Taking App  built using the MVC Architecture, we have also implemented "authorization" so users can sign in

 # Who is this for?